 Trigger Point Therapy

-- Reduction/removal of myofascial pain
+- Reduction / elimination of myofascial pain

 - Improvement of posture and movement patterns